Lho La: Approach from Nepal

 Everest, Southwest Face.
-Khumbu Glacier's Ice Fall is bottom left with Lho La above and the snowfield of the Rongbuk Glacier (middle left) behind the col. The West Ridge slopes diagonally from Lho La over the West Shoulder to the summit.
+Khumbu Glacier's Icefall is bottom left with Lho La above and the snowfield of the Rongbuk Glacier (middle left) behind the col. The West Ridge slopes diagonally from Lho La over the West Shoulder to the summit.

 By 1951 China's occupation of Tibet and the opening of Nepal to foreigners meant that Everest was only accessible from the south.
 A Dane, Klavs Becker-Larsen travelled to Khumbu with the intention of entering Tibet secretly and attempting the North Col route.
 His attempts to cross the frontier by climbing the Lho La were unsuccessful and he had to retreat.

 A British reconnaissance in 1951 assessed the route through the Khumbu Icefall to the Western Cwm, hence by-passing Lho La, and in subsequent years this was the line that was followed, so leading to the South Col and the Southeast Ridge.

-The successful ascent of Everest in 1963 by Americans Tom Hornbein and Willi Unsoeld via the West Ridge and the Hornbein Couloir was achieved by climbing from the Western Cwm to the West Shoulder, well east of the Lho La.
+The first documented climb to Lho La from Nepal was by Austrian Ernst Senn and sherpa Pemba Sundar as part of the 1955 American Lhotse expedition on 22nd May.

+A second successful climb to the Lho La was achieved by Narendra Kumar and Lobsang Sherpa during the 1965 Indian Everest Expedition as part of a reconnaissance of the Pumori/Khumbutse area.

+The first attempt to summit Everest via the Lho La/West Ridge route was by the 1974 French Mount Everest expedition, which failed following the death of 6 climbers on the West Ridge in a camp at 6600 metres.

-After unsuccessful attempts in 1974 and 1978, the first time Everest was climbed via the Lho La was in 1979 when a Yugoslavian team ascended the West Ridge from there (without diverting onto the Hornbein Couloir).
+The first successful sumitting of Everest via Lho La was in 1979 when a Yugoslavian team ascended the entirety of the West Ridge after climbing to Lho La.
 Led by Tone Skarja, a team of 40 put fixed ropes up from 5350 m on the Khumbu Glacier and used a hand winch for 200 metres to lift 6 tons of equipment.
 They assessed the climbing grade as between II and III, and on the upper 150 m as between IV and V, claiming this to be the highest grade V climb in the world.

 In 1989 five out of six climbers in a Polish team, attempting a descent that involved climbing Khumbutse from the West Rongbuk Glacier via Lho La, were swept to their deaths on the Lho La itself as they climbed above the col, with one survivor Andrzej Marciniak.